 California is home to some of the most beautiful bike paths and trails in the nation.
 However, it has also been considered one of the most dangerous states for bikers.
-Regardless of the perfect weather, open roads, and unparalleled scenery, sixty-two cyclists died on Southern California streets.
-Twenty-six of these deaths were in Los Angeles.
+Regardless of the perfect weather, open roads, and unparalleled scenery, cyclists have died on Southern California streets, including in Los Angeles.

 Despite powerful efforts made by non-profit organizations such as Vision Zero, California still averages about 113 cyclist deaths per year, which is significantly over the national average, especially in states like Delaware, which averages about 2 deaths a year.

 Though Los Angeles has made a slight effort towards increasing bike safety by improving streets and bike lanes, it is still stressful to constantly check for passing traffic.
 Nor do these efforts account for human error.
 Bike accidents in Los Angeles occur way too often.

 If you were involved in a bicycle accident and are seeking legal assistance, our qualified Los Angeles bicycle accident attorneys at West Coast Trial Lawyers will help strengthen your claim and negotiate with insurance companies to get you the compensation you deserve.